WilliamFCipriano/QTmsg.io/README.md

 ## QTmsg.io

-### Warning: This is alpha software, when implemented over HTTPS it should be as secure as any HTTPS applcation but this is not designed to be used over HTTP for secure communcations.
+### Warning: This is alpha software, when implemented over HTTPS it should be as secure as any HTTPS application but this is not designed to be used over HTTP for secure communcations.

 ####Completed Features: